asyml/texar/examples/bert/README.md

 ```
 python download_glue_data.py [--data_dir] [--tasks] [--path_to_mrpc]
 ```
-By default, it will download GLUE datasets into `glue_data` directory.
+By default, it will download GLUE datasets into `data` directory.
 For more information on GLUE, you can refer to [gluebenchmark](https://gluebenchmark.com/tasks)

 ### BERT Pretrain Model Download